MaryamKalantarii/MaryamKalantarii/README.md

 # 🚀 My Projects

-Hello!
 Here is a list of projects that I have deployed on hosting and domain.
 Each of these projects is the result of hours of effort and creativity.
 Hope you like them! 😎

+# 🚀 Django Queen Projects

+We are a team of professional **Django developers** passionate about building creative and powerful web applications and APIs.
+In this repository, you can explore some of our work.

 ## 🌐 Live Projects